-Content marketing and search engine optimization are the best forms to gain visibility in the search engines and bring organic traffic to your online store.
+Applying content marketing and tweaking your Shopify SEO are the best ways to gain visibility in search engines and increase organic traffic to your online store.

 Quality content establishes you as an authority in your business, increasing your visibility on Google search.
 It can be produced by blog posts, tutorials, podcasts, or videos rich in relevant keywords.